breadweb/extralife-helper/README.md

 ### Troubleshooting

-**You see a "CHECK CONFIG" message instead of your donation total.**
+**You see a "X is missing or invalid" message.**

-There are two common reasons for this:
-* Your participant ID is not correct or you made an accidental typo.
-* You are trying to use the Helper in an unsupported way.
-Please review the instructions.
+This usually happens due to a typo when editing the **ExtraLifeHelper.html** file.
+If you can find the typo, try downloading a fresh copy and trying again.

 **You see $0 for your donations received.**